mariano/snakefire/README.markdown

 #### Python Imaging Library ####

-For *Ubuntu based* systems, PIL is in the official repositories, and can be installed the following way:
+For *Ubuntu/Debian based* systems, PIL is in the official repositories, and can be installed the following way:

         $ sudo apt-get install python-imaging